plafer/tendermint/mempool/v0/ffi/README.md

 + Use of go `unsafe` package
     + From package docs: Packages that import unsafe may be non-portable and are not protected by the Go 1 compatibility guidelines.
++ Any data structure that needs to cross the boundary needs to be converted to its "raw format"
+    + Creates extra complexity, and possibly extra allocations
+    + Sometimes I use a workaround (see go's `CListMempool.checkTx*` variables)

 # General notes
 + There are concurrent execution patterns from the go mempool design that violate rust's memory model